 How Do I Cancel Out Noise?

 Before we dive into noise cancelling solutions for meetings (which can get pricey and complicated), let’s get the best part out of the way: There is an easy and free way to make sure your online meetings are noise-free: the Krisp app.
-With Krisp, you get free noise cancellation for up to 240 minutes per week, and to get unlimited, you just upgrade to a premium plan for as low as $5/month.
+With Krisp, you can get started with free noise cancellation minutes, and go unlimited by upgrading to a premium plan.
+Learn more about the available Krisp plans.

 Noise Cancelling for Meetings: 10 Solutions You’ll Wish You’d Tried Sooner

 Did you know you can get headphones that have built-in active noise cancellation and microphones?
 An example of this is the Bose Noise Cancelling Headphones 700, which use a total of eight microphones inside and outside of the earcups that listen to your environment and then emit the exact frequencies that cancel unwanted noise, so you can hear your meeting attendees clearly.
 These headphones also pick up on your voice and suppress background noise so the attendees can hear you clearly too.

 Check out our list of the top 7 noise cancelling headphones.